Intro to Parabola tables

 How it works

-Tables are a tool for visualizing and sharing the output of your Flows directly in Parabola.
-To create a Parabola table, connect any step in your flow to a Send to Parabola table step:
+To create a Visualization, connect any step in your flow to a Visualize step:

 Sharing tables with teammates

-Anyone with access to your Flow will be able to see Parabola tables on the published page.
+Anyone with access to your Flow will be able to see the Flow dashboard:

-To share a table, you can either share the Flow with your teammate (see instructions here), or click “Share” from a specific table view.
-Sharing the table will give your teammate access to the Flow, and link them directly to the table.
+To share a view, you can either share the entire dashboard with your teammate (see instructions here), or click “Share” from a specific table view.
+Sharing the view will give your teammate access to the Flow (and it’s dashboard), and link them directly to that specific view.

-Any table or visualization can be exported as a CSV.
+Any visualization can be exported as a CSV.
 Simply click on the "Export to CSV" button at the top right of your table or chart.

 Creating and managing views

-Parabola tables are displayed on the published Flow page.
-The data exported to a Parabola table acts as a base dataset, which you can customize using views.
+Views are individual visualizations, accessible from the Visualize step, or on the Flow dashboard.
+The data connected to a Visualize step acts as a base dataset, which you can customize using views.
 Views can be visualized as tables, featured metrics, charts, and graphs.

 Ready for a deeper dive?
 This Parabola University video will walk you through some of the configurations available to fine-tune how you see your data.